leontristain/modnotes/windhelm/guidelines.md

 The placement of the sign object should be purely additive, and shouldn't touch any navmesh or exterior doors, so it should be perfectly fine to do so.

+You might also consider adding exterior decor features that specifically depends on the building's function.
+For example, if you are implementing the Windhelm Bakery Building as an actual bakery, you might want to add smokestacks to the roof.
+If you are implementing the Windhelm Bathhouse interior as an actual bathhouse, you might want to add steam pipes releasing steam into that cozy alleyway the bathhouse is on.

 ## When Working On Interior Cells

 ### Please use an existing interior cell stub whenever possible